mkayoh/yarasorter/README.md

 * Dup_rulenames
 	- Files that contain rules with already used rulenames

-There are two special folders:
+There are three special folders:

 * Meta_files
 * Imports
+* Broken_rules

-The former is reserved for Yara's meta-rulefiles.
+The first is reserved for Yara's meta-rulefiles.
 If you use the aforementioned GithubDownloader it'll download a bunch of meta files as well that are used just for invoking other rulefiles.
 Running Yara with multiple of these usually spells trouble and because of this the script will pick out all of the files that have the string *include "rule_file"* in them.
-The latter is for rulefiles that import a Python module that isn't present on the system where the script is ran.
+The second one is for rulefiles that import a Python module that isn't present on the system where the script is ran.

+Finally the third one is only created if you use the `-t` argument when running the sorter and all rules that cause an error in Yara for one reason or another are places in this folder after the initial sorting.

 ## Disclaimer